 Stay on top of paying friends back — and getting reimbursed

 If your friend covers your lunch after you leave your wallet at home, remember to pay them back.
 Lending or borrowing can be OK when it’s managed, but letting the balance add up can be overwhelming and strain your relationship.
-An easy way to accomplish this is with Zelle®, a free service in your mobile banking app that allows you to pay friends instantly (or request money).
+An easy way to accomplish this is with Zelle®.
+Zelle is available free in your Wells Fargo Mobile Banking app and allows you to send money to or request money from friends, family, and others you trust typically in minutes.*1

 Use your college discount